Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 What to Expect

-By law, a hospital emergency room must provide every patient “medically appropriate screening” to find out whether in fact the patient has an emergency condition.12 This is true regardless of whether the patient has insurance or money to pay for care.
+By law, a hospital emergency room must provide every patient “medically appropriate screening” to find out whether in fact the patient has an emergency condition.
+This is true regardless of whether the patient has insurance or money to pay for care.
 If the screening procedure determines that an emergency condition exists, the emergency room personnel must stabilize the patient before discharging or transferring her or him.
 (Transfer may be necessary if the problem cannot be adequately cared for at that hospital.)
 The initial screening exam may be performed by a nurse, a physician’s assistant, or a physician.
 Remember that patients will be screened regardless of their insurance or payment status.
-Hospital personnel are allowed to ask about insurance, however, as their inquiry does not delay screening.
+Hospital personnel are allowed to ask about insurance, however, if their inquiry does not delay screening.

 If the screening determines that a patient does not have an emergency condition (or in the case of pregnancy, is not in labor), the patient may be discharged and advised to follow up with her or his regular doctor.
 This means that the injuries can safely be treated in a less “intense” setting than an emergency room or, perhaps, need no further care.
 If at all possible, a victim should stay away from the person who inflicted the injury and avoid anything that would prevent healing.
 It is important to carefully follow all instructions given by medical personnel.